Hugh Roy Cullen: Personal life and philanthropy

 Cullen married Lillie Cranz in 1902 and had five children: Roy Gustav, Lillie, Agnes, Margaret, and Wilhelmina.

 In 1938, the Cullens made a contribution to build the Roy Gustav Cullen Building on the new campus of the University of Houston.
 He would continue to make large donations to the university throughout his lifetime.
 The Cullen Foundation is still a large contributor to the school.

 Cullen had been in his early life a Democrat, but supported Herbert Hoover and other Republicans after 1929, due to the belief that the Democratic Party was, at the national level, the party of machine politics and socialism, labelling FDR's policies the 'Jew Deal'.
 Additionally, he was critical of fellow Houston leader Jesse H. Jones.
 He also supported the Dixiecrats:"Although Cullen aided the Dixiecrat movement in 1948, he normally supported Republican candidates, particularly Dwight D. Eisenhower in 1952."In 1946, he donated the land in Houston that later became Texas Southern University.

+In 1946, the Cullens helped to found St. John's School.

 In 1947, the Cullens created the Cullen Foundation.
 The still extant foundation continues the Cullens legacy of significant support for educational institutions.
 It funded the expansion and renovation of what became known as the Hugh Roy and Lillie Cullen Building of Southwestern University in Georgetown, Texas.

 In late 1954, less than three years before his death, Cullen's fortune was estimated to be $200–300 million.

 Cullen is the grandfather of coal magnate Corbin Robertson, Jr.